vidaud/seta/seta-doc/docs/general/how-runs.md

 #### How to design a good Taxonomy

 When creating a Taxonomy, consider[^1]:
-1. Decide what topics your Taxonomy must include.
+1. Decide what topics the Taxonomy must include.
 2. Consider how specific the Taxonomy needs to be.
 3. Provide names for each object in relation to other objects and follow a hierarchical style.
 4. Have particular guidelines that are followed while classifying or categorising any object inside a domain.
 These guidelines must be comprehensive, consistent, and clear.